iuni-cadre/BetaDemo/setup.md

 ## The Beta Release

-CADRE’s Beta Release (Version 1.0.0-beta) means users can work with Microsoft Academic Graph and using CADRE’s many features with our promise of persistent user data.
+CADRE’s Beta Release (Version 1.0.0-beta) means users can work with Microsoft Academic Graph and using CADRE’s many features with our promise of persistent and reproducible data*.
 CADRE’s sponsoring partners will have access to an additional paid-tier of service and content (Web of Science).

-At today’s CADRE workshop, attendees will learn how to work with all of the CADRE features available to them in the alpha version of the platform, such as how to:
+At today’s CADRE workshop, attendees will learn how to work with all of the CADRE features available to them in the beta version of the platform, such as how to:

 - Access open Microsoft Academic Graph datasets (or Web of Science for certain users)
 - Query datasets with the CADRE Query Builder, CADRE’s user-friendly GUI query builder